ellipticaldoor/dfiid/README.md

 # dfiid

-dfiid is a web app that allows to create simple blogging social networks.
+dfiid is a web app that allows to create a simple blogging social network.

 ## Installation

-Al the necessary info for a development and pruduction is in the folder dfiid_docs
+Check the folder dfiid_docs for a development or production installation.